2020Mom/mmh-risk-factors/README.md

 - 3 factors which represent direct measures of need.

-US regions with compounded perinatal mental health risk factors may be in greater need of high-quality, person-centered maternal mental health support.
+US regions with compounded maternal mental health risk factors may be in greater need of high-quality, person-centered maternal mental health support.

 <img src="png/prfs_composite_map.png">